petebrowne/crush/README.md

 Crush.new("file.js", :mangle => true).compress
 ```

 You can also pass the data using a block, like Tilt.
-Note how you still need to pass

 ```ruby
 Crush.new(:uglifier, :mangle => true) { "some data to compress" }.compress